International Law Section Essay Competition for Studies in the Law of the South Pacific

 Entry requirements

-Essays are to explore the topic 'An International Issue of Significance which has Legal Ramifications for the Pacific'.
+Essays are to explore "How can international law better reflect and respond to the unique aspirations and vulnerabilities of South Pacific Island nations?"
 Candidates have the option of submitting previously published work of up to 5,000 words or an original work not exceeding 3,000 words.
 Candidates will be asked to authorise their essay for publication by the International Law Section, which may publish the winning essay on the Law Council website.
-The winner will receive a prize value of up to $500.00 (AUD).
+The winner will receive a prize value of $500.00 (AUD), second place will receive $300.00 (AUD) and third place will receive $200.00 (AUD).

 Eligibility